biography

 Accomplished Composer

 As a composer, Turre has spent over two decades crafting works for licensing which has been used in small films, television, video games, and theater.
-Among her notable achievements is her score and thirteen original jazz songs for Lena: Lessons from a Lady, a musical celebrating the life of Lena Horne, which premiered at Baltimore Center Stage in 2019 and starred Broadway veteran Syndee Winters.
+Among her notable achievements is a commission to compose the score and thirteen original jazz songs for Lena: Lessons from a Lady, a musical celebrating the life of Lena Horne, which premiered at Baltimore Center Stage in 2019 and starred Broadway veteran Syndee Winters.

 Throughout her career, Turre has composed large-scale original works, though resources to premiere or record them have been limited until recently.
-Her Emerging concert experience was conceived during the COVID-19 pandemic in response to the shifting professional landscape many faced.
-The work encouraged audiences to reflect on their ikigai—a Japanese concept meaning "a reason for being," which balances “what you love, what you’re good at what you can be paid for, and what the world needs”.
-Emerging premiered at The Cutting Room in NYC in 2021.
+Her Emerging concert experience (2021) was conceived during the COVID-19 pandemic in response to the shifting professional landscape many faced.
+The work encouraged audiences to reflect on their ikigai; a Japanese concept meaning "a reason for being," and balances “what you love, what you’re good at what you can be paid for, and what the world needs”.
+Emerging premiered at The Cutting Room in NYC in Nov 2021.

 multidisciplinary ARTIST